The Social Security Disability Interview

 • What doctor treats you for your disabling medical condition?

-• What is the doctor's contact information?
+• What's the doctor's contact information?

 • When did you start getting treatment for your disabling medical condition?